Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

         - 'Hash House A Go Go' is the top business entities with most comments in Las Vegas.
     - Line plots findings
         - We plotted the number of reviews by month
-            - The plot had a general upward trend developed from Jan, 2015 to Dec, 2017.
+            - The plot had a general upward trend developed from Jul, 2015 to Dec, 2017.
             - Moreover, three peaks were appeard on the same month (July), perhaps because of the summer vacation, more poeple went to restaurants and left reviews.
         - We plotted the distribution of text length of 5 stars and that of less than 5 stars
             - Two distribution are slightly different, longer texts appeared more when stars is less than 5 compared with when stars is 5, which means longer texts do not stand for good rating.
 Perhaps because customers write more to complain rather than praise.